codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ### Internal Docker Registry deprecation

-Since 1.0.205 release Codefresh deprecates internal docker registry `cf-registry` (`cf-registry.codefresh.svc:5000`).
+Since 1.0.205 release Codefresh deprecates internal docker registry `cf-registry`.<br />
-It's no longer be possible to use it for pull/push as target registry.
+It's no longer be possible to use it for pull/push as target `cf-registry.codefresh.svc:5000` registry.

 >**Not recommended!** <br /> If for some reason you have to keep it, you can specify `registry.enabled` in kcfi `config.yaml`:
 ```yaml